DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

 VF is obtained by subtracting the distribution ratio of the minimum positive vulnerability value ($\delta{+}$) and the maximum negative vulnerability value ($\delta^{-}$) as shown in Eq. \eqref{eq:vf}.
-This equation expresses what portion of all errors produced at the output are critical for the CNN in terms of misclassification which is equivalent to the probability that a fault misclassifies the CNN's output.
+This equation expresses the portion of all errors produced at the output that are critical for the CNN classification, which is equivalent to the probability that a fault changes the CNN's golden classification.

-The VF for a filter is obtained similarly. the EDM and VVR for the target filter are obtained in the previous steps.
+The VF for a filter is obtained similarly.
+The EDM and VVR for the target filter are obtained in the previous steps.
 In this step, they are exploited to provide the VF for the target filter.
 Deriving the VF for individual neurons and filters leads to obtaining the VF for CONV layers and the entire CNN model.
-Since the analysis is performed for neurons and filters separately, it can provide separate VF for layers and for the entire model based on filters and neurons.
-The Layer Vulnerability Factor (LVF) is the average of VF for all activations/filters, and the Model Vulnerability Factor (MVF) is the average of LVFs within it.

-Furthermore, to obtain the total MVF of the entire model using the obtained detailed VFs based on the activations and filters analysis, Eq. \eqref{eq:mvf-total} is introduced, where L is the total number of layers in a CNN, $N_l$ and $W_l$ are the total number of output activations and weights in layer $l$.
-This equation is a layerwise weighted average of LVFs throughout the layers of a CNN including both activations and filters vulnerability analysis, leading to the MVF for the entire model, representing the probability of misclassification if a fault occurs either in activations or weights.
+To obtain the total MVF of the entire model Eq. \eqref{eq:mvf-total} is introduced, where $L$ is the total number of layers in a CNN, $N_l$ and $W_l$ are the total number of output activations and weights in layer $l$ respectively, $LVF_{neuron_l}$ represents the Layer Vulnerability Factor (LVF) based on the average VF of the neurons in layer $l$, and $LVF_{filter_l}$ is the average VF of the filters in layer $l$.
+This equation is a layer-wise weighted average of LVFs throughout the layers of a CNN that includes both activations and filters vulnerability analysis, leading to the MVF for the entire model.
+It represents the probability of changing the golden classification if a fault occurs either in activations or weights.